 Over the years the college has grown both in numbers and recognition.
 With more than 270,000 registered students, the college is the largest multi-campus community college in the world.
 Its 111 off-campus instructional sites are located in 37 states, and 9 foreign locations.
 More than 6,300 CCAF faculty members provide quality instruction for the personal and professional development of enlisted Airmen and Guardians.
 More than one million transcripts have been issued in the last 10 years.
-Since issuing its first degree in 1977, the college has awarded more than 550,000 associate of applied science degrees.
+Since issuing its first degree in 1977, the college has awarded more than 570,000 AAS degrees.